s-uesawa/Prototype-TephraDB-Japan/README.md

 Author: Shimpei Uesawa (contact: uesawa<at>criepi.denken.or.jp) <at> -> @
 Affiliation: Central Research Institute of Electric Power Industory, Nuclear Risk Research Center, Abiko, Chiba, Japan Source Code License: GPL.
 Use at your own risk.
-Disclaimer: CRIEPI and the author, original data acquirer/creator, and the database administrator shall not be held liable for any loss or damage arising from the use of this database.